MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 slug: creating-the-managed-object
 ---

+We just created our `Item` entity, but we really want to create a custom Managed Object subclass to represent it instead.
+Changing it to this subclass will allow us to use it with Core Data.

-For this step, first back up the `item.swift` file by saving a copy of to Desktop or some other safe place — we will need to copy some of the code from it into the `NSManagedObject` subclass after we create it!
-We delete this so that we can do the next operations without conflict in Xcode.
+First back up the `Item.swift` file by saving a copy of it to Desktop or some other safe place — we will need revisit it shortly, but we need to delete the file in its current location so that we can do the subclass creation without conflict in Xcode.

 > [action]
 >
-> Back up the `Item.swift`:
+> Back up the `Item.swift` file:
 >
 ```bash
 $ cd MOB_2.1_Tutorial_Starter_App/loaner/model/
 $ cp Item.swift ~/Desktop/Item.swift
 ```
 >
 > Then, delete the `Item.swift` file from the project.
-Make sure to select "Move to Trash"
+Make sure to select **"Move to Trash"**

 # Auto-Generating the Managed Object